klmjr/cisc275-fall2019-first-git/README.md

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?
-The class definiton exist on line 16 where the new Comparator<Animal> object is created.
+The constructor call exist on line 16 where the new Comparator<Animal> object is created.
+The class definition is built into java and imported